 Following a final safari in Kruger and another fine breakfast, guests bid farewell to the African wilderness.
 Your transfer back to Skukuza Airport is followed by a flight to Johannesburg, where this stellar stargazing tour of South Africa’s extraordinary night skies comes to an end.

-Standard tours with four star accommodations and thrilling experiences.
+Personal tours with four star accommodations and thrilling experiences.

 Our luxury tours of South Africa offer a mid-level five star option.

 These exclusive tours of South Africa spare no luxury or pampering treat.